Ceremonial Cacao

 Here’s our latest full test numbers:

-As you can see, we fall well below the guidelines for both lead & cadmium.
-We're over 25 fold lower on lead and over a third lower on cadmium.
-So on that front, you can be assured it’s something we take seriously and do test for, so that we can ensure our cacao is healthy.
+As you can see, we fall well below the guidelines for both lead & cadmium, so on that front, you can be assured it’s something we take seriously and do test for, so that we can ensure our cacao is healthy.

 As a quick visual reference for what a part per million is, 1 PPM is like 1 second compared to 11.5 days, or 1 step on a 568 mile walk.
 It’s miniscule.